Adams Memorial: History

 On November 5, 2001, the United States Congress enacted a bill for the establishment of a "commemorative work...to honor former President John Adams and his legacy."
 The Memorial is to honor both John Adams and the other members of the Adams Family renowned for public service: his wife and prolific writer Abigail Adams; their son, the sixth U.S. President John Quincy Adams; his wife Louisa Catherine Adams; their son, American Civil War diplomat, politician, and editor Charles Francis Adams, Sr.; and Charles' two sons, noted historian and autobiographer Henry Adams and academician Brooks Adams.

 Congress authorized the Adams Memorial Foundation to be the sponsor responsible for the planning and construction of the Memorial.
 The Foundation was given permission to raise private funds to construct the Adams Memorial on federal land in Washington, D.C.
 Once established, the Memorial was to be turned over to the federal government.
 On December 2, 2002, Congress amended this legislation to permit the Adams Memorial to be constructed within Area 1, the central core of the District of Columbia centered on the National Mall.

 The Commemorative Works Clarification and Revision Act of 2003 (CWCRA) gave the Adams Memorial Foundation seven years to raise funds and begin construction.
 With construction not yet begun, Congress passed legislation on October 30, 2009, extending the deadline to September 30, 2010.
 On May 24, 2010, Congress again extended the deadline to December 2, 2013.

 Authorization for the Adams Memorial expired on December 2, 2013, without construction having begun.
 At a 2014 Senate hearing before the Subcommittee on National Parks, the Adams Memorial Foundation was praised for having worked diligently on the Memorial.
 Congress again reauthorized the Memorial on Dec.
 19, 2014, extending the deadline to December 2, 2020.
-With construction still not begun, in March 2019 Congress established the Adams Memorial Commission to oversee the planning and construction of the Memorial.
+With construction still not begun, in March 2019 Congress established the Adams Memorial Commission in the John D. Dingell Jr. Conservation, Management, and Recreation Act to oversee the planning and construction of the Memorial.